Grounded Text-to-Image Synthesis with Attention Refocusing: Experiments

 \subsection{Experiment setup}

-\myparagraph{Dataset} We use two standard benchmarks HRS~\cite{bakr2023hrs} and DrawBench~\cite{Imagen}, to evaluate the performance on various tasks. \tb{The HRS dataset} contains various prompts divided into three main topics: accuracy, robustness, and generalization.
-Our method focuses on accuracy improvement, which has four main categories: \emph{spatial relationship, color, size, and counting}.
+\myparagraph{Dataset.} For text-to-image tasks, we utilize the benchmark \tb{HRS} ~\cite{bakr2023hrs} and \tb{Drawbench} ~\cite{Imagen} to evaluate the text-to-image generation performance on various categories, including counting, spatial, color, and size compositions.
+To further assess the alignment of the generated image and input text, we use \tb{TIFA} ~\cite{hu2023tifa} benchmark. \tb{The HRS dataset} contains various prompts divided into three main categories: 1) accuracy, 2) robustness, and 3) generalization.
+Our method focuses on \emph{accuracy improvement}, including four main categories: \emph{spatial relationship, color, size, and counting}.
 Each prompt in the dataset is tagged with the object's name and corresponding labels intended for evaluation.
 For example, in spatial relationships, the labels include objects and their relative positions, such as ``on the left'' or ``on the right''.
-The prompts for each category counting/spatial/size/color are 3000/1002/501/501, respectively.
-Depending on the number of objects and their relationship, the difficulty level of each prompt is labeled as easy, medium, and hard with roughly the same amount. \tb{The DrawBench dataset} consists of 39 prompts about \emph{Counting} and \emph{Positional (or spatial relationship)}.
-Since there are no labels for this benchmark, we manually create the label for each prompt based on the number of objects mentioned and their relationships.
+The prompts for each category counting/spatial/size/color are $3,000/1,002/501/501$.
+Depending on the number of objects and their relationship, we label the difficulty level of each prompt as easy, medium, and hard with roughly the same amount. \tb{The DrawBench dataset} consists of 39 prompts about \emph{Counting} and \emph{Positional (or spatial relationship)}.
+Since there are no labels for this benchmark, we manually create the label for each prompt based on the number of objects mentioned and their relationships. \tb{The TIFA benchmark} contains $4,000$ prompts in various categories (counting, spatial, food, locations, etc...) and the questions for each prompt, along with their answers.

+For quality evaluation, we utilize the \tb{COCO2014} ~\cite{cocodataset} validation dataset to assess images generated from textual descriptions and corresponding bounding boxes.

+Our mask-and-text-to-image evaluation utilizes the dataset provided by DenseDiffusion~\cite{kim2023dense}, which includes about 250 binary masks with corresponding labels and captions, allowing us to evaluate our method's capability in adhering to the provided mask guidances.